The Legacy Project Educational Outreach

 Because students have created and performed their own stories, The Legacy Project creates a path for students to tear down their walls of assumption and misinformation, and build bridges of acceptance.
 It is a space for them to celebrate the strengths of their differing cultures, languages and histories and to be united in a shared humanity.

-In-School Workshop Synopsis
+10 In-School Workshop + Field Trip Synopsis

-Writing, Theatre Games, History, Sharing personal Stories: Sessions I-VI
+Writing, History, Improvisation, Sharing Personal Stories: Sessions I-VIII

-Performance & Post-Performance Workshop Session X
+Performance & Post-Performance Workshop Session IX

 All students attend a performance of LEGACY.
-Students participate in a post-performance workshop where their original monologues are read by themselves, fellow students and the actors of the Voice Theatre ensemble.
-Students and teachers complete questionnaires and in a feedback section we discuss how the play’s themes have influenced and changed their perceptions.
+Students participate in a post-performance workshop where their original monologues are read by themselves, fellow students and LEGACY actors.

 Schools that have participated in The Legacy Project: